Latest News

 GAS & FUELS

 The price of natural gas in Europe has also risen sharply this week.
-This is because several European countries are still heavily dependent on gas for their power and industrial needs, but have reduced their local gas stocks to levels not seen in many years.
+This is because several European countries are still heavily dependent on gas to power their industries and for electricity, but have drained local gas stocks to levels not seen for many years.

-The benchmark European gas prices have soared in response to news that Qatar had halted the loading of liquefied gas after its main gas liquefaction plants were attacked by Iranian drones on the weekend.
+The benchmark European gas prices surged after the news broke that Qatar had halted the loading of liquefied gas, following the attack on its main gas liquefaction plants by Iranian drones at the weekend.

 Prices for European gas futures have increased by almost 70% since Friday.
 Even prices for December 2026 are up around 40% on the expectation of a continued tightening in global gas supply while Qatar remains off-line.

-The fear that shipping routes from the Middle East may be clogged for a long time has boosted sentiment on all major oil markets.
-This is especially true as storage tanks in the Middle East fill up quickly and force producers to cut production if they cannot resume exports within a short period of time.
+The fear that shipping routes from the Middle East may remain blocked for a long time has boosted sentiment on all major oil markets.
+This is especially true as storage tanks in the Middle East fill up quickly and producers are forced to cut production if they cannot resume exports within a short period of time.

-U.S. futures gasoline prices have also followed a similar pattern, despite the fact that the U.S. has been a major crude oil exporter and producer.
+U.S. futures gasoline prices have also followed the same trend, despite the fact that America is a major producer and exporter of crude oil.

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn, X and X.